JosephGakah/extractpdfimage/Readme.md

    python extract.py
    ```

+   Enter the path for the pdfs and out path.
 The script will process each PDF in the specified directory, extract the first page, and save it as an image in the output directory.

 ## Output